Squirrel/Squirrel.Windows/doc/GETTING-STARTED.md

 Simply deploy the content of the `Releases` folder to your web server (or, when developing, you can also use a directory path).

-Here is simplified sample code you can use
+Here is simplified sample code you can use:

 ```csharp
 using(var updateManager = new UpdateManager(@"http://your-server/releases", "YourAppName", FrameworkVersion.Net45))